Push2Run Set up

 There are various options for triggering Push2Run, these include using:

-a Google Device, or other service supported along with IFTTT.
-For these set-ups IFTTT and one or more of the following: Dropbox, Pushbullet and/or Pushover are required.
-With these set-ups, you can say something like "Alexa, trigger empty the recycle bin" or "Ok Google, shutdown my computer".
-However, the things you say will however need to be quite specific, and set up as unique IFTTT applets ahead of time;
+a Google Device, or other service supported by IFTTT, and one or more of the following: Dropbox, Pushbullet and/or Pushover.
+With these set-ups, you can say something like "Ok Google, (trigger) shutdown my computer".
+However, the things you say will need to be specific, and configured as unique IFTTT applets ahead of time;

 MQTT.
 With this set up you can have Push2Run control your computer based on a MQTT messages;